urnest/urnest/omnicxy/README.txt

   array maps to std::array - see proto/cxy/p25.hh

-  struct maps to struct with same members and generated compare operators - see proto/cxy/p4.hh.
-Note that the lack of default constructor is deliberate to reduce programming errors.
+  struct maps to struct with same members and generated compare operators - see proto/cxy/p4.hh, noting that the lack of default constructor is deliberate to reduce programming errors.
 A struct whose name ends in "Pair" and which has two members named first and second is mapped to a std::pair - see proto/cxy/p4.hh